nicolascepeda/.zsh/README.md

 * Defines some useful aliases.
 Type `alias` to get a list of define aliases.
 * Binds `emacsclient` to `e` key
 * Default editor `EDITOR` is `vim`
+* Supports arch and host specific `zshrc` and `zshenv` files.
+Load order is arch then host specific files.

 Feel free to do whathever you want with it: Fork it, modify it, share it, ... see [Dotfiles are meant to be forked][url_holman].